Grantimus9/slackreactions/README.md

 ## Introduction

+(Don't use yet - still smoothing out a few features!
+(28 Nov.
+2015))

 This is a small app that lets your Slack team curate your own library of gifs and photos to insert into your conversations similar to using the slashie command /giphy.
 It was originally made because it was more fun than studying for my law school finals.